awsdocs/amazon-ec2-user-guide/doc_source/accelerated-computing-instances.md

 There are a variety of ways that you can get started:
 + Use SageMaker, a fully\-managed service that is the easiest way to get started with machine learning models\.
 For more information, see [Get Started with SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/gs.html) in the *Amazon SageMaker Developer Guide*\.
-+ Launch an Inf1 instance using the Deep Learning AMI\.
++ Launch an Inf1 or Inf2 instance using the Deep Learning AMI\.
 For more information, see [AWS Inferentia with DLAMI](https://docs.aws.amazon.com/dlami/latest/devguide/tutorial-inferentia.html) in the *AWS Deep Learning AMI Developer Guide*\.
-+ Launch an Inf1 instance using your own AMI and install the [AWS Neuron SDK](https://github.com/aws/aws-neuron-sdk), which enables you to compile, run, and profile deep learning models for AWS Inferentia\.
++ Launch an Inf1 or Inf2 instance using your own AMI and install the [AWS Neuron SDK](https://github.com/aws/aws-neuron-sdk), which enables you to compile, run, and profile deep learning models for AWS Inferentia\.
-+ Launch a container instance using an Inf1 instance and an Amazon ECS\-optimized AMI\.
++ Launch a container instance using an Inf1 or Inf2 instance and an Amazon ECS\-optimized AMI\.
 For more information, see [Amazon Linux 2 \(Inferentia\) AMIs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html) in the *Amazon Elastic Container Service Developer Guide*\.
 + Create an Amazon EKS cluster with nodes running Inf1 instances\.
 For more information, see [Inferentia support](https://docs.aws.amazon.com/eks/latest/userguide/inferentia-support.html) in the **Amazon EKS User Guide**\.

 For more information, see [Machine Learning on AWS](http://aws.amazon.com/machine-learning/)\.